torvalds/linux/Documentation/virt/kvm/api.rst

 This capability connects the vcpu to an in-kernel XIVE device.

+.. _cap_enable_vm:

 7. Capabilities that can be enabled on VMs
 ==========================================

 There are certain capabilities that change the behavior of the virtual machine when enabled.
-To enable them, please see section 4.37.
+To enable them, please see section :ref:`KVM_ENABLE_CAP`.
 Below you can find a list of capabilities and what their effect on the VM is when enabling them.

 The following information is provided along with the description: